patricksavalle/devops-project-template/README.md

 ### Optimization

 - Premature optimization is the root of all evil
-- Optimize only things that can be tested and measured
+- optimize only what can be quantified
+- make optimality quantifiable
+- continuously backlog sub-optimality

 ### Integration